-The Institute sees the ‘Yoga for Healthy Lower Backs’ programme as being an ideal project for NHS/Social Care Departments/Councils to show innovative integrative ways of working to:- reduce long-term chronic conditions, effectively and gradually increase physical activity levels, improve mental health, and build ‘resilience’ in patients and communities.
-Please contact us at [email protected]
+We and others see the ‘Yoga for Healthy Lower Backs’ programme as being an ideal project for NHS/Workplaces/Councils to show innovative integrative ways of working to:- reduce long-term chronic conditions, effectively and gradually increase physical activity levels, improve mental health, and build ‘resilience’ in patients and communities.

-As in our research, the Institute’s experienced yoga teachers with high quality training from many methods and schools of yoga have embraced the YHLB teacher training course and are now teaching quality-assured 12-week YHLB courses with support throughout the UK.
-The Institute has its own Code of Ethics and procedures for YHLB Teachers (who are additionally bound by their own original yoga teacher training association’s rules and regulations).
+As in our research, the 400+ experienced YHLB yoga teachers with high quality training from many methods and schools of yoga have embraced and learnt from the YHLB teacher training course and are now teaching quality-assured 12-week YHLB courses with support throughout the UK.
+They have their own Code of Ethics and procedures for YHLB Teachers (who are additionally bound by their own original yoga teacher training association’s rules and regulations).

-The Institute believes in and respects the strength and value of ‘keeping to the evidence base’.
+We believe in and respect the strength and value of ‘keeping to the evidence base’.
 An important emphasis is to continue to support the teachers who have already trained in YHLB.
 To date, the post-research social enterprise project at www.yogaforbacks.co.uk run by Anna Semlyen and Alison Trewhela (yoga consultants on the original research trial) has educated about and promoted the YHLB research and yoga programme in order to allow more benefit to others.

-The ethos of sharing, whilst maintaining standards, is central to the aims of the Institute.
+The ethos of sharing, whilst maintaining standards and the evidence-base, is central to our aims.